giniuth/my-practical-project/README.md

 Project brief

 The project was intended to create a service-orientated architecture for an application, which will be composed of at least 4 services that work together.
-I have decided to create a password generator using C#, ASP.NET, XUnit testing the application through unit testing and deployment the application using GitHub action.
+I have decided to create a **password generator** using C#, ASP.NET, XUnit testing the application through unit testing and deployment the application using GitHub action.

 ![Screenshot (508)](https://user-images.githubusercontent.com/82108067/123120872-95209980-d43c-11eb-891a-d53ab2eababf.png)

 CI (Continuous Integration)

 The benefit of having this pipeline is that it allows developers to integrate newly-generated code easily and frequently, and is achieved through the use of automated testing tools to check the correctness of code before full integration.
 The version control system (VCS) and the version control system provider (VCSP) is Git and GitHub.
 The VCS is designed to track changes to code over time as contributors add new features to the application.
 This system allows for cohesive collaboration and the ability to easily revert an application to a previous, stable state if new code breaks something.
 The CI server handles all the automated building, testing, and deployment of code as it is pushed to the VCS.

 Service Architecture

 ![Screenshot (511)](https://user-images.githubusercontent.com/82108067/123141788-aa072800-d450-11eb-9d90-a601f43bcde5.png)

 **Additional information:**
 ---

 <!-- UL -->
-*I have included a gitignore file, this simply blocks out appsettings.Json, any terraform files because they may contain passwords and therefore I have successfully been able to avoid that information getting gin the wrong hands.
+* I have included a gitignore file, this simply blocks out appsettings.Json, any terraform files because they may contain passwords and therefore I have successfully been able to avoid that information getting gin the wrong hands.

-* Users at this point can add a description or give us further details that will help the event company when it comes to planning their specific event.
+* As part of the requirements, I have demonstrated storing code in a structured manner with the use of branches.
+I did all my testing on a ‘testing branch’ and merged all my work into the master once I was ready.
+This ensured I faced no conflicts.

 **Project Tracking**
 ---